BIM model checker: standard formats, requirements and critical aspects

 The IFC format contains data relating to modelled entities, but it is not a format designed to exchange document reports or workflows.

-On the contrary, the BCF format is an open format that allows adding textual comments, screenshots and other information within the IFC model.
+On the contrary, the BCF format is an open format that allows adding textual comments, screenshots and other information within the IFC model, thanks to a BCF software.
 This is to ensure better communication between the various groups involved in the implementation of a project.

 The BCF is a format proposed by various software houses in 2009 and aims to be an open standard able to guarantee communication flows between the various BIM based software solutions.